khaors/geocompr/main.md

 Remember that the first law of geography states that points close to each other tend to be, on average, more similar compared to points further away (@miller_toblers_2004; Chapter \@ref(transport)).
 This means these points are not statistically independent or put differently that training and test points in conventional cross-validation are often too close to each other (see first row of \@ref(fig:partitioning)).
 Using this information in our modeling is like a sneak preview, i.e. using information that should be unavailable to the training dataset.
-To overcome this problem, we should make use of spatial partitioning which splits the observations into spatially disjoint folds (using the observations' coordinates in a *k*-means clustering; @brenning_spatial_2012; second row of Figure \@ref(fig:partitioning)).
+To alleviate this problem, we should make use of spatial partitioning which splits the observations into spatially disjoint folds (using the observations' coordinates in a *k*-means clustering; @brenning_spatial_2012; second row of Figure \@ref(fig:partitioning)).
 The partitioning strategy is **the** distinguishing feature between spatial and conventional cross-validation.
 Everything else remains exactly the same.
 As a result spatial CV leads to a bias-reduced assessment of a model's predictive performance, and hence helps to avoid over-fitting.